armands256/InputLogger/README.md

 # InputLogger
-Python project to logg mouse and keybord events into a csv file
+Python project to log mouse and keybord events into a csv file